victorhaynes/new-destiny/README.md

 On `respect`:

-If you examine the source code you'll notice that:
+If you examine the source code you'll notice that: 1) the rate limiter is checked and or incremented **before** request goes out to Riot and
-`1)` the rate limiter is checked and or incremented **before** request goes out to Riot and `2)` there are "internal" and "external" enforcement types for the `RiotRelatedRateLimitException` series of errors.
+2) there are `internal` and `external` `enforcement types` for the `RiotRelatedRateLimitException` series of errors.
 In a perfect world you would only ever experience internally-enforced rate limits.
 That means `New Destiny` prevented you from ever actually exceeding the rate limit for the request you are making (even by 1 request).
-The goal is to both prevent 429 and handle 429s, rather than just handling them once they happen.
+The goal is to both prevent `429` and handle `429`s, rather than just handling them once they happen.
-But staying perfectly on top of whatever Riot is cooking is challenging so real in-bound 429s will occasionally happen.
+But staying perfectly on top of whatever Riot is cooking is challenging so real in-bound `429`s will occasionally happen.
 This is nothing to panic about but for my precious production Riot API key, I prefer to be more respectful rather than less.
-Others deal with the 429s as they come and do not bother trying to prevent them in the first place.
+Others deal with the `429`s as they come and do not bother trying to prevent them in the first place.
 I try to prevent them.

 On `interpretability`: